-Robert Bösch is an mountaineer, geographer and has been a luminary of the mountain photography world for more than 40 years.
+Robert Bösch is a geographer and mountain guide as well as a freelance photographer for almost 40 years and a legend of mountain photography.
 Now, he has collaborated with Dr. Götz Bechtolsheimer to bring to life the Moving Mountains Photo Book.

-Robert Bösch is an extreme mountaineer and geographer and has been a luminary of the mountain photography world for more than 40 years.
+Robert Bösch is a geographer and mountain guide as well as a freelance photographer for more than 40 years and a luminary of mountain photography.
 Forever on the lookout for his next work of art, he never fails to find a piece of magic in Ticino, the Engadin and the Arosa mountains.
 Now, he has collaborated with Dr. Götz Bechtolsheimer to bring to life a project that’s close to both of their hearts: a Moving Mountains Photo Book in celebration of the Tschuggen Collection’s philosophy of holidaymaking.

 Though the mountains play a special part in Bösch’s work, for him, it is the image itself that is the star.
 He has focused on fine-art photography in recent years, describing himself in his native German as a “Bildsuchenden” (“image-seeker”).
 For him, motifs should not jump out or be obvious.
 He seeks to capture expressive, powerful images: those that might otherwise have gone unnoticed in the wider picture.
 As a photographer, he uses his camera to bring them to life.